jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.22 FindNoFlowCells

-Finds grid cells with no downslope neighbours.
+Finds grid cells with no downslope neighbours..

 *Parameters*: